nonscriptedd/C_guessinggame/README.md

-Linux:
+For everyone,
 ATTENTION!
--You need to install the GCC C compiler before starting the installation!
+-You need to install the GCC C compiler and Git before starting the installation!

 ----------------------------------------------------------------------------